wp-plugins/sidebar-manager-light/readme.txt

 = 1.3 =

-Manually updating to versiion 1.3. requires deactivation of the old version first.
-If you are using the wordpress updater it will do all the job for you.
+Updating to versiion 1.3. requires deactivation of the old version first!
+More info [here](http://otwthemes.com/updating-widgetize-pages-light-to-1-5-version-sidebar-manager-light-to-1-3-widget-manager-light-to-1-3/)

 * Updated: Activation method and replacement functionality